Is GoDaddy Inc (GDDY) Set to Underperform? Analyzing the Factors

 Understanding GoDaddy Inc's Business

 GoDaddy Inc is a provider of domain registration and aftermarket services, website hosting, security, design, and business productivity tools, commerce solutions, and domain registry services.
 The company primarily targets micro- to small businesses, website design professionals, registrar peers, and domain investors.
 Since acquiring payment processing platform Poynt in 2021, the company has expanded into omnicommerce solutions, including offering an online payment gateway and offline point-of-sale devices.
-With a market cap of $21.33 billion and sales of $4.4 billion, GoDaddy Inc operates with an operating margin of 17.97%.
+With a market cap of $22.34 billion and sales of $4.4 billion, GoDaddy operates with a 17.97% operating margin.

 Financial Strength Breakdown

 GoDaddy Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company's interest coverage ratio of 4.7 positions it worse than 78.98% of 1608 companies in the Software industry.
+The interest coverage ratio of 4.7 positions it worse than 79% of 1624 companies in the Software industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.

-The company's Altman Z-Score is just 1.93, which is below the safe threshold of 2.99.
-Additionally, the company's low cash-to-debt ratio at 0.11 indicates a struggle in handling existing debt levels.
-The company's debt-to-equity ratio is 24.8, which is worse than 99.77% of 2186 companies in the Software industry.
-Furthermore, the company's debt-to-Ebitda ratio is 4.27, which is above Joel Tillinghast's warning level of 4.
+The company's Altman Z-Score is just 2, which is below the safe threshold of 2.99.
+Additionally, the low cash-to-debt ratio at 0.11 indicates a struggle in handling existing debt levels.
+The debt-to-equity ratio is 24.99, which is worse than 99.82% of 2196 companies in the Software industry.
+Furthermore, the debt-to-Ebitda ratio is 4.31, above Joel Tillinghast's warning level of 4.

 Conclusion

 Considering GoDaddy Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential underperformance.
-Investors should be cautious and consider these factors when evaluating the company's future prospects.
+For investors seeking more robust investment opportunities, exploring companies with stronger GF Scores is advisable.

 GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen